Sjavaid56/buzz./README.md

 # Buzz

-## Buzz lets users to connect and interact with users in the same location as them.
+## Buzz helps people connect and interact with other in the same business or location as them.

 ### Buzz is a fully responsive app built with: